moja-global/moja_global_docs/docs/DevelopmentSetup/windows_installation.rst

 This section guides first-time contributors through installing FLINT development environment.

-Before proceeding further, make sure you have setup the project using Git by following our guide `Git and GitHub Guide`_.
-Also make sure you have the following prerequisites setup.
+Before proceeding further, make sure you have set up the project using Git by following our guide `Git and GitHub Guide`_.
+Also make sure you have the following prerequisites set up.

 Prerequisites
 -------------